ANT 112. Introduction to Archaeology. (3 h)

 ANT 315.
 Artifact Analysis and Laboratory Methods in Archaeology.
 (4 h)

 An introduction to methods for determining the composition, age, manufacture, and use of different prehistoric and historic artifact types.
 Techniques for reconstruction of past natural environments from geological or ecofact samples.
-Exploration of date display tools including computer-based illustration, and archeological photography.
-P-ANT 111 or 112 or 114, or POI.
+Exploration of data display tools including computer-based illustration, and archeological photography.
+P-ANT 112 or 114, or prerequisite override required.

 ANT 318.
 Prehistory and Archaeology of Europe.
 (3 h)